 Anna Landers Swaim | Little Rock

-A Little Rock native, Anna Swaim has been a professional business communicator for 30 years.
+A Little Rock native, Anna Swaim has been a professional business communicator for more than 30 years.
 After earning a bachelor’s degree in English from Hendrix College and a master’s degree in Journalism from UA Little Rock, she worked for the Arkansas Economic Development Commission and United Parcel Service before spending almost two decades as communications director at the Arkansas Forestry Association.
 In 2016, she started Anna Swaim Communications and works with a variety of nonprofit clients.
 In the community, she has served on the following boards: Arkansas Committee of the National Museum of Women in the Arts, Friends of KLRE/KUAR, International Association of Business Communicators Arkansas Chapter, Central Little Rock Promise Neighborhood, Little Rock Racial and Cultural Diversity Commission and Broadmoor Recreational Improvement District.
 In addition, she is a long-time volunteer in the Little Rock School District and Destination Imagination program.

 Marjorie Williams-Smith | Little Rock